pavdmyt/pavdmyt.github.io/_posts/2015-09-27-Python-zip-fu.md

 Summary
 -------

 Python built-in `zip` function helps to iterate over few sequences in parallel.
 Combined with *unpacking* and different list manipulation techniques like *slicing* and *comprehensions* it becomes a really handy tool.
 Moreover, combined with other functional programming tools like `lambda` expressions and `map` function it facilitates creation of readable code avoiding excessive usage of loop constructs.
-A good example could be found [here](https://bradmontgomery.net/blog/2013/04/01/pythons-zip-map-and-lambda/).
+A good example could be found here: [Python's zip, map, and lambda](https://bradmontgomery.net/blog/2013/04/01/pythons-zip-map-and-lambda/).